systemd/mkosi/mkosi/resources/mkosi.md

 # CACHING

-`mkosi` supports three different caches for speeding up repetitive re-building of images.
-Specifically:
+`mkosi` supports different cache modes for speeding up repetitive re-building of images.
+The option `--cache-dir=` must be set to a valid directory or the directory `mkosi.cache/` needs to exist in the local directory for caching to be enabled.
+There will be a cache generated for the final image and a separate cache for the build overlay if `BuildScript=` is configured or `mkosi.build` exists.
+The following cache modes are supported:

-1. The package cache of the distribution package manager may be cached between builds.
-This is configured with the `--cache-dir=` option or the `mkosi.cache/` directory.
-This form of caching relies on the distribution's package manager, and caches distribution packages (RPM, DEB, …) after they are downloaded, but before they are unpacked.
+* `none`: No caching is enabled.
+This is the default.

-2. If the incremental build mode is enabled with `--incremental`, cached copies of the final image and build overlay are made immediately before the build sources are copied in (for the build overlay) or the artifacts generated by `mkosi.build` are copied in (in case of the final image).
-This form of caching allows bypassing the time-consuming package unpacking step of the distribution package managers, but is only effective if the list of packages to use remains stable, but the build sources and its scripts change regularly.
-Note that this cache requires manual flushing: whenever the package list is modified the cached images need to be explicitly removed before the next re-build, using the `-f` switch.
+* `prepare`: The execution flow is cached after packages are installed and the prepare script has executed.
+This is true for both the build overlay and the final image.

-3. Finally, between multiple builds the build artifact directory may be shared, using the `mkosi.builddir/` directory.
-This directory allows build systems such as Meson to reuse already compiled sources from a previous built, thus speeding up the build process of the `mkosi.build` build script.
+  If the cache is present then the execution flow is skipped up to this point and the cached contents directly used.
+This is useful for speeding up the build process by skipping OS package installation.
+If the prepare script, package list, build package list or configured repositories change then the cache is not used and will be rebuilt.

-The package cache and incremental mode are unconditionally useful.
-The final cache only apply to uses of `mkosi` with a source tree and build script.
-When all three are enabled together turn-around times for complete image builds are minimal, as only changed source files need to be recompiled.
+Caches can be removed with the `-ff` option.
+The cache invalidation is not perfect and may require manual removal of the cache directory in some cases.

 # PRESETS